 The kitchen designer deals with the kitchen aesthetics and usefulness of the room.
 They may work alongside general contractors or architectural designers to determine a specific floor plan.
 Kitchen designers need to understand functional details like kitchen temperatures of the items being used, maintenance that is required for equipment, and replacement procedures.
 They also need to balance both the design and functionality of the items that they recommend to their clients.
 It’s one of the most fun interior design careers for those who love cooking.

 The job of a lighting designer is to ensure adequate lighting is present throughout the room or space in question.
 Knowledge of basic wiring or working with a qualified electrician is needed; this is one of those interior design careers that takes some serious scientific knowledge.
 Understanding schematic designs and decorative products, such as lighting fittings, shades, and luminaries is a must.
 Having a comprehension of all the types of lighting is highly recommended.

 Interior designers who work in museums, libraries, galleries, or historical sites are called exhibition designers.
 More and more, these designers also work in retail stores and boutiques where they design scenes that best show the product being marketed.
-They work with layouts of a particular exhibit or creating a specific theme for the display and their client.
+They work with layouts of a particular exhibit or create a specific theme for the display and their client.
 The exhibition designer assembles and installs the equipment for the show or display.
-Exhibition designers are decision makers of the main decor of the exhibit as well.
+Exhibition designers are decision-makers of the main decor of the exhibit as well.
 Knowledge of modular stand designs and 3D imaging is a must.
 Many models are custom-built for the exhibit shown.
 The exhibition designers may also be considered floor management operators, keeping a record of the “traffic” around the exhibits.

 Interior Designer Qualifications